 Once you do, you can start to see trends.
 For me, it’s clear that April 2020 was a bad fitness month (Can you guess why?!).
 I also realize that I need to start reading again.
 And oh, my body is dying for more steps!

-TL;DR — Improve yourself with personal stats on your one personal dashboard for free!
+TL;DR — Improve yourself with personal stats on your one life dashboard for free!